 If the tree that fell on your property belonged to your neighbor, worry not, you’re covered too.
 Your insurance company may attempt to collect the payment from your neighbor’s insurance company, and may even reimburse you for the deductible if they are successful.

 A standard homeowners insurance policy can also provide damage done to trees and shrubs due to a fire, storm, explosion, aircraft, vehicles, and theft not done or owned by you.
 Coverage for this kind of damage is usually limited to up to five (5) percent of your homeowners insurance coverage.

 When it comes to your home, purchasing a quality homeowners insurance is the best way to protect it from dangers unseen to you.
-For all of your insurance coverage needs, contact the insurance experts at Scavone Insurance Center in White Plains, New York.
+For all of your insurance coverage needs, contact the insurance experts at Scavone Insurance Agency Center LLC in White Plains, New York.
 We will work with you to make sure you have the coverage you need to protect you from any perils.